-While traversing the path between raw data and useful insight, the first stop made by most organizations is descriptive analytics.
-This is because descriptive analysis is less about examination and extrapolation, and more about refinement and organization.
+While traversing the path between raw data and useful insight, the first stop made by most organisations is descriptive analytics.
+This is because descriptive analysis is less about examination and extrapolation, and more about refinement and organisation.
 At its most basic, descriptive analytics is used to make large quantities of information more manageable, by condensing it into smaller, more-easily comprehendible chunks and summaries.

 Slightly more abstractly, descriptive analytics is used to review past events, and to accurately identify (or describe) their significance in relation to business actions.
 This focus on the past is essential for businesses that wish to learn from past successes and mistakes.
 Say, for example, that a business suffers an unexpected quarterly loss.
 Descriptive analytics can be used to review the associated numbers, as well as any other contributing data, to help identify exactly where the problem lies.
 Of course, this isn’t to say that descriptive analytics is only useful in identifying past mistakes; businesses of all types use this form of analytics to generate accurate reports for everything from company finances, to inventory management, to office productivity, and beyond.